Daniela Ryf Profile

 Ryf at Kona

-After a second place on her debut at Kona in 2014, Ryf went on to take an unprecedented four consecutive victories at the IRONMAN World Championship – dominating the event in 2015, 2016, 2017, and 2018.
+After a second place on her debut at Kona in 2014, Ryf went on to take an unprecedented four consecutive victories at the IRONMAN World Championship – dominating the event in 2015, 2016, 2017, and 2018 (as well as that St George success in 2022).
 You should not be fooled into thinking it has always been plain sailing for Daniela in Hawaii though.

 It is accurate to say Ryf is a strong runner rather than a speed merchant.
 However, as can be seen from her run form at Kona, if it was a relative weakness she has clearly worked on negating any losses.